A Tale of Two Graphs: Separating Knowledge Exploration from Outline Structure for Open-Ended Deep Research: Experiments

 To align the LLM judge versions, we obtain the reports of proprietary systems from DeepResearch Bench and re-evaluate them using the same judge model.
 As shown in Table~\ref{tab:deepresearch_bench}, \methodname{} is consistently strong across backbones and competitive with leading proprietary systems: (1) With GPT-5, \methodname{} achieves the best overall RACE of 53.08, comparable to Gemini-2.5-Pro-DeepResearch at 52.54.
 (2) Scaling the backbone from GPT-4.1 to GPT-5 yields consistent gains: RACE increases from 51.50 to 53.08 (+1.58) for \methodname{}, and from 49.18 to 51.17 (+1.99) for the w/o KG variant.
 (3)~Adding KG improves report quality beyond overall: with GPT-5 it raises comprehensiveness from 51.69 to 53.78 (+2.09) and Insight from 51.79 to 54.30 (+2.51), while instruction-following or readability change modestly, suggesting KG mainly helps surface missing aspects and deepen analysis rather than formatting.
 (4) KG also substantially increases evidence coverage: with GPT-5, effective citations rises from 66.06 to 79.65 (+13.59), indicating more effective incorporation of supporting evidence via gap-driven exploration.

-Interestingly, introducing KG slightly reduces citation accuracy (C.acc.) but substantially increases effective citations (Eff.~C.), indicating a trade-off between citation precision and evidence coverage.
-Concretely, with GPT-5, C.acc. drops from 61.15 to 57.55 (-3.60) while Eff.~C. rises from 66.06 to 79.65 (+13.59); with GPT-4.1, C.acc. decreases from 59.96 to 56.23 (-3.73) but Eff.~C. increases from 62.96 to 76.33 (+13.37).
-Without KG, retrieval is largely outline-local and conservative, favoring fewer, tightly matched citations.
-KG-driven exploration instead prioritizes filling missing relations and cross-section support, bringing in more structurally relevant contextual evidence that may be less sentence-level aligned, thereby boosting evidence coverage while keeping citation accuracy at a comparable level.
+Introducing KG slightly reduces citation accuracy (C.acc.) but substantially increases effective citations (Eff.~C.).
+Concretely, with GPT-5, C.acc. drops from 61.15 to 57.55 ($-$3.60) while Eff.~C. rises from 66.06 to 79.65 (+13.59); with GPT-4.1, C.acc. decreases from 59.96 to 56.23 ($-$3.73) but Eff.~C. increases from 62.96 to 76.33 (+13.37).
+We attribute this C.acc. pattern primarily to the per-citation evaluation protocol of FACT: C.acc checks whether each citation \emph{independently} supports its claim, which systematically underestimates accuracy when a claim is synthesized from multiple sources (see Appendix~\ref{app:about_fact} for a detailed analysis and joint-evaluation experiment confirming this).

 \paragraph{Results on DeepResearchGym and DeepConsult.} Table~\ref{tab:deepresearch_gym_consult} further demonstrates the versatility and robustness of \methodname{} across diverse research scenarios.
 On \textit{DeepResearchGym}, \methodname{} (GPT-4.1) achieves the best overall performance among all open-source systems and the majority of proprietary systems, reaching an Avg. score of 94.31.
 It exhibits near-saturated performance on coverage-related criteria (e.g., Depth and Breadth), while also maintaining strong results on evidence- and insight-oriented dimensions.
 Compared with the w/o-KG variant, introducing the iteratively constructed KG leads to consistent improvements across all reported metrics.